 Still, I enjoyed the story.
 It's the kind of thing that could have been serialised in a women's magazine, perhaps: not the greatest of stories, but with some substance and a good flow.
 The writing is good, the conversation believable, and the story moves rapidly with a bit of suspense - but not too much - and a satisfactory ending.
 My only real gripe is that I would have liked it to be longer with more chance to get to know the characters.

 Recommended if you want a quick, light read with a little more than a romance involved.
-It can only be found in Kindle form, and while no longer free is very inexpensive on both the UK and US Amazon sites.
+It could only be found in Kindle form, and, while updating this review twelve years after reading it, I can't find it anywhere online.
+So perhaps it no longer exists.

 Review copyright Sue's Book Reviews, 23rd November 2012